Don’t get penalized for not reporting a sale or change in use

 Note that amounts filed with CRA normally are subject to audit for a period of three years – however there is no limitation to how far back CRA can go for missed filings.
 Missed filings may also raise CRA’s curiosity as to what else may have been missed and subject you to a more in-depth audit.

 Penalties for Not Reporting

 If the reporting is not made, you will lose the principal residence exemption.
 A late filing or an amended return can be made, however there will be late filing penalties of $100 per month to a maximum of $8,000.

 Not reporting the sale of your principal residence is now amongst the top errors to avoid during tax time.
 Remember to report this sale on schedule 3 and form T2091(IND).
 There are no taxes on this sale, however there are penalties for not reporting.

-Shajani LLP Chartered Professional Accountants have a team of Calgary Accountants, Edmonton Accountants and Red Deer Accountants ready to assist you in your personal tax filings.
+Shajani LLP Chartered Professional Accountants and Advisors have a team of Calgary Accountants, Edmonton Accountants and Red Deer Accountants ready to assist you in your personal tax filings.

 This information is for discussion purposes only and should not be considered professional advice.
 There is no guarantee or warrant of information on this site and it should be noted that rules and laws change regularly.
 You should consult a professional before considering implementing or taking any action based on information on this site.
 Call our team for a consultation before taking any action. ©2022 Shajani LLP.